Mountain House Car Accident and Personal Injury Lawyer

-- Medical Bills: The costs for past and future expenses of necessary and reasonable medical treatment is recoverable.
-These include hospital stays, ambulance fees, diagnostic testing, physical therapy, chiropractic care, prescriptions, medical appliances and more.
+- Medical Bills: The costs for past and future expenses of necessary and reasonable medical treatment are recoverable.
+These include hospital stays, ambulance fees, diagnostic testing, physical therapy, chiropractic care, prescriptions, medical appliances, and more.
 The cost of travel to and from medical appointments may also be recovered.

 - Lost Wages: This includes the earnings you lost when you were unable to work due to your injury and recovery.
 If an injury or disability reduces your ability to earn wages, you may be able to recover for loss of earning capacity.
 An injury attorney can help calculate this with the assistance of economists.

 - Property Damage: This includes the cost to replace or repair damaged property.
-If you were injured in an accident as a pedestrian or cyclist, you might be able to be reimbursed for the repairment or replacement of your personal property such as watches, clothing or glasses.
+If you were injured in an accident as a pedestrian or cyclist, you might be able to be reimbursed for the repair or replacement of your personal property such as watches, clothing, or glasses.